 A majority (Lords Walker, Sumption and Collins) also held that the decision of the Privy Council (on appeal from the Isle of Man) in Cambridge Gas v Official Committee of Unsecured Creditors of Navigator Holdings plc UKPC 26 had been wrongly decided.
 In that case, Lord Hoffman, giving judgment for the Privy Council, stated that bankruptcy proceedings (and by implication, judgments arising from those proceedings) could not easily be classified as either judgments in rem or in personam.
 The Privy Council recognised and enforced a plan and order made by the US Bankruptcy Court under Chapter 11 of the US Bankruptcy Code even though the US courts had no jurisdiction over the defendant on usual principles.

-The defendants in Rubin did not participate in the US and did not submit to the jurisdiction of the US Courts.
+The defendants in Rubin did not participate in the US proceedings and did not submit to the jurisdiction of the US courts.
 The US avoidance judgments were therefore unenforceable.
 However, whilst the defendants in New Cap did not participate in the avoidance proceedings, they did submit proofs of debt (which claims were admitted) and attended and participated in creditors' meetings.
-The Supreme Court found that the defendants in New Cap should be taken to have submitted to the Australian court's jurisdiction, and should not be allowed to benefit from the insolvency proceeding without the burden of complying with the orders made in that proceeding.
+The Supreme Court found that the defendants in New Cap should be taken to have submitted to the Australian courts' jurisdiction, and should not be allowed to benefit from the insolvency proceeding without the burden of complying with the orders made in that proceeding.

 Neither Cambridge Gas nor Rubin is binding in Jersey, nor has the point come before the Royal Court of Jersey for determination.
 The position under Jersey law is therefore uncertain.
 The cautious approach is to assume that the judgment creditor will need to show that the foreign court had jurisdiction over the foreign judgment debtor in the usual way.
+If the judgment creditor can do so however, it appears that a foreign judgment arising from proceedings in connection with a bankruptcy or the winding up of a company which meets the statutory requirements (e.g. an avoidance judgment from a specified superior court which requires the payment of a money sum) should be capable of registration.

 Enforcement and recognition are different concepts.
 Foreign judgments which cannot be registered or enforced at common law may nevertheless be recognised by the Jersey courts as conclusive between the parties in all proceedings founded on the same cause of action, and may be relied upon by way of defence or counterclaim in any such proceedings.
 There is no restriction on the type of judgment which can be recognised.

-The enforcement or recognition of a foreign judgment with respect to a Jersey trust will be subject to Article 9 of the Trusts (Jersey) Law 1984 (as amended), which in simple terms provides that no such judgment shall be enforceable to the extent that the foreign court has failed to apply Jersey law.
+The enforcement or recognition of a foreign judgment with respect to a Jersey trust will be subject to Article 9 of the Trusts (Jersey) Law 1984 (as amended), which, in simple terms, provides that no such judgment shall be enforceable to the extent that the foreign court has failed to apply Jersey law.
 This is explored further in our briefing on the Trusts (Amendment No.5) (Jersey) Law 2012.
 Notwithstanding these changes, the Royal Court has shown it is still prepared to give the trustee directions which may achieve the objectives of the order if it is in the interests of the beneficiaries to do so.